 John Banville, New York Review of Books , 19 December 2013

 When was The Hedgehog and the Fox first published?
 What else did Isaiah Berlin write about Tolstoy?
-What did he say about Liberty?
-Find the answers in the IBO's fully searchable Isaiah Berlin Catalogue of published writings, translations, broadcasts, and interviews.
+What was his output in any given year, or range of years?
+Find out the answers in the Isaiah Berlin Catalogue - a searchable list of published and unpublished works; translations; broadcasts; and interviews.

 'In the end I come down on the side of the Enlightenment, but the other side should be listened to: they have identified grave flaws, they have a vision too.' (to Mark Lilla, 13 December 1993)

 A link to pages that will explore IB's writings on Jewish themes, including the Diaspora, anti-Semitism, and Jewish identity.

 Berlin was a Russian-speaker with a lifelong interest in the Russian intelligentsia: find out

 'I have listened to more soloists, chamber music, opera, symphonies, choral works than almost, I think, anyone living.' (to Michael Ignatieff, 10 January 1997)